Koromix/rygel/web/koffi.dev/pages/input.md

 > [!WARNING]
 > This behavior may not match your compiler:
 >
-> - POSIX platforms: GCC and Clang will use a short integer type if `-fshort-enums` is specified and the enumeration values fit in `short` or `unsigned short`.
+> - On POSIX platforms, GCC and Clang will use a short integer type if `-fshort-enums` is specified and the enumeration values fit in `short` or `unsigned short`.
-> - Windows: MSVC (and Clang) always use `int` even if some values do not fit, which matches what Koffi does... unless the compiler flag `/Zc:enumTypes` is set, maybe.
+> - On Windows, MSVC (and Clang) always use `int` even if some values do not fit, which matches what Koffi does... unless the compiler flag `/Zc:enumTypes` is set, maybe.
 >
 > Use an explicit type specifier to work around these problems, as shown below.